ansible/molecule/README.rst

 Molecule encourages an approach that results in consistently developed roles that are well-written, easily understood and maintained.

+Molecule supports only the the latest two major versions of Ansible (N/N-1), meaning that if latest version is 2.9.x, we will also test our code with 2.8.x.

 .. _`Ansible`: https://ansible.com

 .. _documentation: